apollographql/apollo-ios/docs/source/installation.md

 > No operations or fragments found to generate code for.

 If you don't have any `.graphql` files in your build tree, and you need to create at least `.graphql` file with a valid query.

-If you get this error:

-> Ensure that there is only one instance of "graphql" in the node_modules directory.
-If different versions of "graphql" are the dependencies of other relied on modules, use "resolutions" to ensure only one version is installed.

-Delete the `node_modules` folder in your source root and rebuild.

 ## Adding the generated API file to your target